Evolutionary Ecology of Fishes Laboratory: Frequently Asked Questions

 I am looking for highly motivated people who want to make a difference in life.
 I am much less concerned with what you know than what you want to know.

 You must be willing to make graduate school a major priority in your life and not just something you are doing on the side.
-It is very unlikely that you are going to be able to work full-time and complete a Masters in my lab so think carefully about that kind of committment.
+It is a major commitment on your behalf and on mine.
+If you are willing to invest in yourself, then I am willing to invest in you.

 Graduate school is about making the transition from someone who learns what others have done to being a person who generates new knowledge and contributes that to the world.